 When Elijah Allen was born on 22 January 1878, in Richmond, Cache, Utah, United States, his father, Charles Hopkins Allen, was 47 and his mother, Elizabeth Adelaide Hoopes, was 30.
 He married Emma Pearl Nielson on 9 October 1901, in Salt Lake City, Salt Lake, Utah, United States.
 They were the parents of at least 4 sons and 6 daughters.
-He lived in Lehi, Maricopa, Arizona, United States in 1910 and World in 1935.
+He immigrated to World in 1946 and lived in Lehi, Maricopa, Arizona, United States in 1910 and World in 1935.
 He died on 1 July 1953, in Mesa, Maricopa, Arizona, United States, at the age of 75, and was buried in City of Mesa Cemetery, Mesa, Maricopa, Arizona, United States.

 Do you know Elijah?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account